mikecalvo/mikecalvo.github.io/msse/notes/gorm_basics/index.md

 - Use hasMany on both sides of a many-to-many relationship
 - The owned side of the relationship should also have a belongsTo defined
 - Many-to-many can also be self-referring
-- Cascading with many-to-many works just like it does with one-to-many
 - Cascades only happen when a belongsTo exists

 ---